gisgeolab/LCZ-ODC/README.md

 Having a preconfigured Docker image of Open Data Cube, as provided in this repository, is essential for simplifying the setup and deployment process.
 The Docker image encapsulates all the necessary dependencies and configurations, allowing users to quickly and easily set up an instance of Open Data Cube for the LCZ-ODC project.
 This eliminates the need for manual installation and configuration of various software components, saving time and effort in the setup process.

-It will be possible to launch Jupyter Notebook, and you can access it through your web browser .
+It will be possible to launch [Jupyter Notebook](https://jupyter.org/), and you can access it through your web browser.
 It will allows to use Jupyter's interactive environment for your data analysis, visualization, and exploration tasks.

 > ⚠️ Note: The Dockerfile provided in this repository is tailored specifically for the ASI LCZ-ODC project.
 If you have specific requirements or need to customize the configuration, you can modify the Dockerfile accordingly to meet your needs.